 Financial sponsorship and the support of our guests and the listening audience is paramount to the success of our program.
-We do not spend any money on advertising with Google, Bing, or the many big box marketing organizations.
 We are solely supported by a handful of benefactors and individuals through their sharing of our content on Facebook and Twitter and word of mouth.

 Voice of America’s Veterans Turns 15

 Celebrating its 15th anniversary on Sunday, November 18, Veterans Radio is listened to by more veterans around the world than military personnel sent to fight in Afghanistan and Iraq at maximum deployment.